StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

     4,spark,100
     ```

+2. You can write the Spark application using Scala or Python.

-2. Write the following scala code snippet in the `spark-shell`:
+   For Scala, run the following code snippet in `spark-shell`:

     ```Scala
     import org.apache.spark.sql.types.StructType